jackyliudev/jackyliudev/README.md

   </a>
 </p>

-Currently a Software Engineer, I am motivated to change the world one website at a time with a background in Mechanical Engineering
+Currently a Software Engineer, I am motivated to help you create your dream website.

 See [my website](https://jackyliudev.netlify.com) for more information!